-The following configurations options depend on the selected media type.
+The following configuration options depend on the selected application and media type.

 Uploaded file: Use the select button to upload the software installation media or script to Miradore.

 – If you upload an EXE file, make sure that the file name doesn’t contain any white spaces.
 You also need to define the silent installation parameter into the Command line field.
 You can usually find the parameter for the silent installation from the software manufacturer’s documentation.

 - You can upload multiple files as a .zip package in case you want to pass a configuration file with the installer to Miradore.
 Miradore Client extracts the .zip package to a temporary working folder on the target device during the deployment and removes the files immediately after the installation.

 – Every Miradore site has a quota limit of 5 GBs for the file uploads.
 If you need more space for storing your apps, contact our support team and request for more space.

 Command type: Choose Install MSI if the uploaded file is a Microsoft installer file (.msi).
 For other software setup files (.e.g. .exe file) choose Execute application.
 With the Execute command and Execute PowerShell options you can tell Miradore Client to run either a CMD command or a PowerShell script on the device.